pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 default builder in Docker version 23.

-We have heard a large number of requests from users to expose more [BuildKit] functionality in the Pulumi Docker provider.
+We have heard a large number of requests from users to expose more [BuildKit] functionality in the Docker provider.
 After some consideration, we decided that a new, standalone provider, focused exclusively on building images, would provide the best overall user experience as well as the best platform for Pulumi to stay current with the evolving build landscape.